Learn about what makes a good tutorial video and tips that will help you in creating tutorial videos that will stand out.

 Remember that the easier script you write, the easier it will be for you to deliver it.

-In other words, we can say that write a script which can be understandable to everyone easily.
+In other words, we can say that writing a script that can be understandable to everyone.

 It should have short sentences and simple wordings.